if-03-01-D-fall-2018/reading-assignment-4-LeonNepelius/SampleQuestions.md

 ### IF.03.01 Basic Web Techniques
-# Reading Assignment 1: WWW and html
+# Reading Assignment 1: Advanced CSS

 ## Box Model
 1. Block elements have which kind of characteristics?